weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-1-setup-troubleshooting.md

 In Part 1 of this series, you'll use Weave Cloud to validate and troubleshoot your app: from your development laptop into production.
 And in parts 3 to 4, you'll move on to how to <a href="https://www.weave.works/guides/cloud-guide-part-2-deploy-continuous-delivery/"> automate code deployment </a> and to <a href="https://www.weave.works/guides/cloud-guide-part-3-monitor-prometheus-monitoring/"> monitor app with Prometheus </a> and then you'll <a href="https://www.weave.works/guides/cloud-guide-part-4-secure-container-firewalls/"> secure the microservices using Kubernetes Network policy </a> all from one convenient troubleshooting dashboard.

-In this tutorial you will use the Weaveworks sample app, [The Sock Shop](https://github.com/microservices-demo), deploy it to three Ubuntu hosts  running Docker and Kubernetes and then verify and troubleshoot any issues with it in Weave Cloud.
+In this tutorial you will use the Weaveworks sample app, [The Sock Shop](https://github.com/microservices-demo), deploy it to three Ubuntu hosts, running Docker and Kubernetes and networked with Weave Net.
+Then you'll validate and troubleshoot any issues with it in Weave Cloud.

+This tutorial will take approximately 15 minutes to complete.

 <div style="width:50%; padding: 10px; float:right; text-align:right; font-weight:700;">
 <a href="/guides/cloud-guide-part-2-deploy-continuous-delivery/">Go to next part: Part 2 – Deploy: Continuous Delivery &raquo;</a>